 The International Dairy Cattle Show boasts a rich scientific events programme that well completes the wide exhibit repertoire.
-Conferences, seminars and workshops (tentative programme events 2019), involve the most qualified international experts to address the key issues of the sector.
+Conferences, seminars and workshops (117 events in 2019), involve the most qualified international experts to address the key issues of the sector.
 In order to ensure top-level scientific contents, CremonaFiere establishes fruitful cooperation with institutions, associations, universities and research centres.
 Among other partnerships, a special mention is deserved by: CREA Research Center for Livestock and Aquaculture – Lodi, CRPA – Reggio Emilia, Smart Agrifood Observatory (Polytechnic University of Milan and University of Brescia), Wageningen University & Research, University of Dublin, CremonaFood Lab.

 Among the topics dealt with in 2019 edition: